nmattia/rulex/README.md

 ### What can I do?

-`Rulex::Tex::Grammar::Document` is a big misnommer!
+* `Rulex::Tex::Grammar::Document` is a big misnommer!
 It should be changed to something that reflects better what its role is.
+* `Rulex::Rex::Reader#raw` might not be the best name either.
+Maybe change it to text.